 07 Oct The Claims are Almost Unbelievable

-Participating in the latter stages of the creation and launch of the Universal Model has quickly changed my life.
+Participating in the launch of the Universal Model has been life-changing experience.
 I was introduced to it by a very good friend of mine and this whole journey for me has been incredible.
 When I was first introduced to the UM, I resolved to approach my study objectively and with an open mind.
 While I never allowed doubt to stunt my receptiveness, I recognized that the scientific claims the UM makes are very bold (such as the claim that we have been in a scientific dark age for over 100 years) and I hoped the movement would be able to muster sufficient evidence before leaping headlong into the unforgiving jaws of the public and scientific community.

 As I mentioned earlier, I have tried to approach my study of the Universal Model with an objective mind, studying the topics from both perspectives and being willing to learn from peers studying the major fields of science.
-I have literally spent thousands of hours studying both the Universal Model and the claims and evidences of modern scientists.
+I have spent many hundreds of hours studying both the Universal Model and the claims and evidences of modern scientists.
 I have spent countless hours in conversation with the author and the UM team discussing the UM discoveries and I have also spent many hours visiting with critics of the UM.
 In doing so, I have developed a healthy respect for both the Universal Model and modern scientists.
-While some mistakes in the claims and models of the UM will give people reason to abandon an objective study of the book, I really do believe that the team has found many remarkable evidences for the universal flood and many other significant discoveries that will greatly influence the trajectory and speed of future scientific progress.
+While some mistakes in the claims and models of the UM, as well as the tone of the writing in the earlier chapters, will give people reason to abandon an objective study of the book, I really do believe that the team has found many remarkable evidences for the universal flood and many other significant discoveries that can greatly influence the trajectory and speed of future scientific progress.

 I believe in truth.
 I believe that truth is consistent and knowable, testable and observable.
-I agree that this is a universal model because all people, whether subscribing wholly to science, religion, neither, or both, will benefit from and will likely come to eventually agree with the claims, models, and discoveries presented in the UM.
+I agree that this is a universal model because all people, whether subscribing wholly to science, religion, neither, or both, can benefit from and will likely come to eventually agree with the most important claims, models, and discoveries presented in the UM.